SovereignCloudStack/openstack-health-monitor/dashboard/README.md

   from openSUSE 15.3 without any edits.
 * `grafana.ini` is the default config file for [grafana](https://grafana.com/)
   from openSUSE 15.3 with the admin password changed to `SCS_Admin` and `allow_signup` set to `false`.
+  The configuration is prepared to be exposed to the internet -- to do so, change the admin password, fill in a hostname that you control (or reach out to SCS for getting a registration on sovereignit.cloud), generate SSL certs (e.g. via Let's Encrypt) and put them to `/etc/grafana/health-fullchain.pem` and `health-key.pem`.
+Note that all github users that belong to the SovereignCloudStack org have Viewer access to the dashboards.
 * `openstack-health-dashboard.json` contains the dashboard exported to JSON and is the one piece here that has received significant work.
 Screenshots from the dashboard can be seen below.
+You can import the dashboard -- you will also need to create a influxdb datasource connecting to `localhost:8086` to the `telegraf` database.

 ## Screenshots